QMeqGR/qm-maxima/README.txt

    • Perform partial traces over density matrices to compute reduced density matrices.

-   Let us begin with a trivial example involving spin-1/2 particles.
+   Let us begin with the trivial example of a spin-1/2 particle.
 This will illustrate how kets and bras in a matrix representation are defined within the ‘qm’ package.
 A bra vector in the ‘z’-basis may be written as

            ‘<psi| = a <z+| + b <z-|’.

-The bra ‘<psi|’ will be represented in Maxima by the row vector ‘[a b]’, where the basis vectors are
+The matrix representation of the bra ‘<psi|’ will be represented in Maxima by the row vector ‘[a b]’, where the basis vectors are

            ‘<z+| = [1 0]’